zac7777/Entropy/Entropy/Structure/Maths Rules.md

 - If an AP or EP cost would be reduced to less than one, it is reduced to one instead

+- Some moves will put you into states such as "Aimed" or "Spinning", these can only be applied once at a time, and will apply to every move referencing them even if the source of that state was a separate move

 #gameInformation